Best Practices for Writing Clean JavaScript Code

 }

-To wrap it up, consistent indentation and formatting are vital for writing clean JavaScript code.
+In conclusion, consistent indentation and formatting are vital for writing clean JavaScript code.
 It enhances readability, makes the codebase more accessible for collaboration, and helps catch errors early on.
 Make sure to choose a style that works for you and your team and use tools to enforce these conventions consistently.

 Proper Variable and Function Naming